docker/docs/engine/security/rootless.md

 #### openSUSE
 - `sudo modprobe ip_tables iptable_mangle iptable_nat iptable_filter` is required.
-  This is might be required on other distros as well depending on the configuration.
+  This might be required on other distros as well depending on the configuration.

 - Known to work on openSUSE 15.